-Written questions concerning the specifications and instructions in this Request for Applications must be submitted by email to K12SWP@cccco.edu no later than Friday, October 16, 2020 at 5:00 pm.
-Questions submitted by that time will be addressed at the Bidders' Conference Webinar and/or in a subsequent Frequently Asked Questions (FAQs) document posted on the CCCCO website at: https://www.cccco.edu/About-Us/Chancellors-Office/Divisions/Workforce-and-Economic-Development/K12-Strong-Workforce/FAQs.
+Written questions concerning the specifications and instructions in this Request for Applications must be submitted by email to K12SWP@ccco.edu no later than Friday, September 17, 2021, at 5:00pm.
+Questions submitted prior to Tuesday, August 24, 2021, will be addressed at the Bidders' Conference Webinar.
+Questions received after that date will be addressed in a subsequent Frequently Asked Questions (FAQs) document posted on the Frequently Asked Questions section of the K12 Strong Workforce Program webpage.

-Following the question deadline of September 30, 2020, only technical questions (e.g., questions about accessing the NOVA system, logistical challenges using NOVA or the K12 SWP online application, etc.) will be answered.
+Following the question deadline of Friday, September 17, 2021, only technical questions (e.g.,questions about accessing the NOVA system, logistical challenges using NOVA or the K12 SWP online application, etc.) will be answered.
 No response will be provided to content questions submitted to K12SWP@cccco.edu after that date.

-L. Appeals Process
+L. APPEALS PROCESS

 Applicants who wish to appeal a grant award decision must submit a letter of appeal to the Regional Consortium for the region in which the application was submitted.
-The Regional Consortium must receive the letter of appeal, with a signature by the authorized person, no later than 5:00 pm on December 9, 2020.
+The Regional Consortium must receive the letter of appeal, with a signature by the authorized person, no later than 5:00pm on Friday, December 10, 2021.
 Only e-mailed letters will be accepted.
-The final decision will be provided in writing within two weeks from the date that appeals are due or by December 23, 2020.
+The final decision will be provided in writing within two weeks from the date that appeals are due or by December 24, 2021.
 The Regional Consortium's decision shall be the final administrative action afforded the appeal.